Last updated on January 29th, 2020 at 10:29 pm

 Save Your Tax Refund

 Many people count down the days until they can claim their tax refund.
 If you already have that money spent in your head, maybe this is not the plan for you.
-When tax season rolls around, and you file for your refund you will likely get some money back from taxes paid throughout the year.
+When tax season rolls around, and you file for your refund, you may get some money back from taxes paid throughout the year.
+Try using a free tax calculator to estimate how much your refund will be.
 If you don’t already have a plan for that money, consider setting a portion of it aside for your vacation fund.
 This can be a great time to set up an account, and get started with saving now for your summer vacation.
 One lump sum at the very beginning can really be a motivator to keep going in order to reach your goals!

 The Penny Savings Plan

 Everyone can find pennies…usually when we are digging for quarters or dimes.
 If you can find pennies each day, you can save as much money as you’d like.
 If you start out by saving just one penny on the first day, by the end of the year, your daily donation to the jar is only $3.65!
 No big commitment means you can always make your daily deposit.
 If you are trying to save in time for the summer, consider doubling the penny deposit amount.
 Day four would mean an 8¢ deposit instead of 4¢, and so on.
 This way, by the time summer vacation rolls around, you will have saved over $600!
 It’s amazing the saving you can do with just a few cents each day.